aptos-labs/petra-vault/.github/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+### No-Code Indexer

+Petra Vault uses the No-Code Indexing (NCI) service from [Aptos Build](https://build.aptoslabs.com) in order to index multisig transactions and ownership discovery.
+In order to run the indexer, please follow the instructions in the [indexer README](../indexer/README.md).

 ### Environment Variables

 Create a `.env.local` file in the `apps/web` directory by copying the example file: